saam is the Afrikaans word for together

 Ralph Waldo Emerson

 Stefani lives in Park City, Utah.
-She sits on the board of the Kimball Art Center and is currently teaching art at McPolin Elementary School.
-She thrives on living in a mountain resort town and getting to meet residents and visitors from all over the world.
+She sits on the board of the Kimball Art Center and is a founder of the Elementary Visual Arts (EVA) program which provides art education in the public elementary schools.
+Stefani thrives on living in a mountain resort town and getting to meet residents and visitors from all over the world.
 She especially loves to travel.

 @ Robert Smithson's Spiral Jetty.